Doctors' health

 If you work in a hospital, refer to their policies on the use of hospital prescription forms, and hospital drugs and medicines that may apply to you.

-• Providing care to yourself and those close to you
+• Treating yourself and those close to you

 Doctors are often asked for input by their family and friends.
 This may include requests for medical advice or a prescription, or more substantial involvement such as performing a procedure.
 This statement explains why doctors must avoid treating themselves and those they have a close personal relationship with.